LaDaishaPettus/CSharpAdmin/README.md

-# Admin Page(Run4It)
+# Admin Page(Decor&More)
-This project is an admin page for the eCommerce website (Run4It).
+This project is an admin page for the eCommerce website (Decor&More).
 This page allows the admin to utilize the CRUD methods for any product.

 ## Demo
 Below is a demo of the admin page utilizing CRUD methods.